 Our introductory booklet, describing the background and rules of Go, and poster can be given free of charge to anyone desiring them other than for selling on.
 However, where a society or institution requires a large number of copies of the booklet and is able to pay for them, payment should be accepted at a rate of 35p per copy.
 We keep a supply of all promotional material and provide them to anybody wishing to use them in these ways.

 Our Roller Banner is available to borrow free of charge for outreach events.

 Note: These items available on the Promotional material page.
 These may be freely downloaded, copied and distributed.

-Up to 50 European Go Cultural Centre starter sets (a cardboard 9x9 board with printed cardboard stones, obtained from the EGCC) are available each year to assist schools starting Go clubs.
+Up to 50 "Durham Sets" a laminateed 9x9 board with "tiddleywink" stones) are available each year to assist schools starting Go clubs.
 They are allocated at the discretion of the Youth Development Officer.
 They are no longer given free for other purposes, other than in very exceptional circumstances at the discretion of Council.

-Other starter sets may be available at a subsidised rate, either through Council or via the Castledine-Barnes Trust.
+Other starter sets may be available at a subsidised rate, either through Council or via the Youth Go Trust.

 We intended to pursue further large outreach projects, following and developing the model of the 2002 Hampshire Go project, as part of the GoZone programme.
 However, the reduction in support for schools external activities has meant this is no longer being actively pursued.

 We will pay professional fees for Go presentations to beginners by a suitably qualified presenter approved by Council, provided that this is part of a planned outreach project and that the funds to do so are obtained from sponsors who agree to it and/or from revenue generated by our other outreach events.
 Professional fees will not be paid out of our funds for for occasional teaching.
 Travel expenses will be paid to Go teachers according to the policy stated in Expenses for volunteer Go teachers.